About the app

 Learn and get help from local organisations all across India

-These large scale collaborations are an essential part of the app’s offerings.
-We can easily connect young women to the services of certified doctors and healthcare practitioners who can answer questions and give help when needed.
+These trusted parties have become advocates for Meri Body.
+This feature will also be an essential part of the app’s offerings in easily connecting young women to the services of certified doctors and healthcare practitioners who can answer questions and give help when needed.

 Join a community of empowered and educated women

 Peer support is crucial to Meri Body’s success.
-Localised centres will be used to spread knowledge of the app and grow communities of empowered and educated women.
+Localised centers are spreading knowledge of the app and grow communities of empowered and educated women.

-In this way, Meri Body will play an important role in the lives of the modern generation of young women who increasingly want to be in charge of their own lives and take their own decisions, through innovation and data driven analytics supporting the delivery of information.
+In this way, Meri Body plays an important role in the lives of the modern generation of young women who increasingly want to be in charge of their own lives and take their own decisions.

 of the population is younger than 35 years, more than 50% of citizens are younger than 25 years (48,5% are women)